Inflation barely rose last month as cheaper gas and cars offset some costlier imports

 The figures also show that core inflation remains stubbornly above the Federal Reserve's 2% target, which makes it less likely that the central bank will cut its key short-term interest rate.
 Trump has repeatedly urged the central bank to reduce borrowing costs.

 Grocery prices rose 0.3% from April to May, and are up 2.2% in the past year.
-Fruits and vegetables, breakfast cereals, and frozen foods all rose in price last month.
-Egg costs fell 2.7%, their second straight drop, though they are still more than 40% more expensive than a year ago.
+Fruits and vegetables, breakfast cereals, and frozen foods all rose last month.
+Egg costs fell 2.7%, though they are still more than 40% more expensive than a year ago.
 Gas prices dropped 2.6% last month.

-Last week, the Labor Department's Bureau of Labor Statistics, which compiles the inflation data, said it is reducing the amount of data it collects for each inflation report.
-Economists have expressed concern about the cutback, and while it isn't clear how sharp the reduction is, most analysts say it is likely to have a minor impact.
-Still, any reduction in data collection could make the figures more volatile.
+Last week, the Labor Department's Bureau of Labor Statistics, which compiles inflation data, said it is reducing the amount of data it collects for each inflation report.
+Economists have expressed concern about the cutback.
+Still, less data could make inflation reports more volatile.

 Nearly all economists expect Trump's duties will make many things more expensive this year, including cars and groceries, though by how much is still uncertain.
 Trump said Wednesday the U.S. will place 55% tariffs on all imports from China, up from the previous level of 30%.
 He has also imposed a 10% baseline tariff on imported goods from every other country, and 50% import taxes on steel and aluminum.

-Given the potential for higher prices in the coming months, Fed Chair Jerome Powell and other Fed officials have made clear they will keep their key rate unchanged until they have a better sense of how tariffs will affect the economy.
+Given the potential for higher prices, Fed Chair Jerome Powell and other Fed officials have made clear they will keep their key rate unchanged until they have a better sense of how tariffs will affect the economy.

-The full impact of the tariffs are still to come, analysts say, even though many tariffs have been in place, in one form or another, since March and April.
-There are several reasons it can take months for the duties to fully pass through into retail prices.
+There are several reasons it can take months for the tariffs to be felt by consumers.

 To begin with, many companies tried to beat the clock by bringing in foreign goods before Trump’s tariffs took effect, producing a flood of imports in March.
-As a result, they have stockpiled goods in warehouses that weren’t hit by tariffs and so don’t have to raise prices yet.
+They have stockpiled goods that weren’t hit by tariffs in warehouses, delaying price increases for customers.

-Eshelman expects that shoppers will start feeling the impact in July, and predicts prices for back-to-school items like clothing and backpacks could go up anywhere from 5% to 15%.
+Eshelman says Americans will start feeling the impact in July, and predicts prices for back-to-school items like clothing and backpacks could go up anywhere from 5% to 15%.

-The impact is just starting to hit U.S. food producers, some of which have already begun passing on price hikes to customers.
+The impact is just starting to hit U.S. food producers, some of which have already passed along higher prices to customers.
 The J.M.
 Smucker Co., which raised the price for its coffee in May, said Tuesday that it will raise those prices again in August.

 CEO Mark Smucker said that “the current US tariff impact on green coffee is our largest exposure.”
 The company’s shares tumbled 17% Tuesday.